 Yukon Flats National Wildlife Refuge

-Yukon Flats National Wildlife Refuge is an 8.6 million-acre preserve straddling the Arctic Circle in eastern Interior Alaska.
-This is the land of the midnight sun where during the summer there is 24 hours of daylight and in the winter none, resulting in great seasonal extremes in temperature.
-Summer temperatures can easily exceed 90°F, warmer than any other comparable latitude in North America and winter can plummet to -70°F.
+Yukon Flats National Wildlife Refuge is an 11.1 million acre preserve straddling the Arctic Circle in eastern Interior Alaska.
+This is the land of the midnight sun, with 24 hours of daylight in summer and none in winter, resulting in great seasonal extremes in temperature.

 The refuge is open to a variety of activities including boating, camping, hiking, fishing, hunting, gold panning, wildlife viewing, and photography.
 Float trips are one of the most popular ways to explore Yukon Flats.
 Canoers, kayakers, and rafters can access the refuge via the Yukon River, Porcupine River, Sheenjek River, and Beaver Creek.

 One of the most common routes is to put in at Upper Beaver Creek, reached from Nome Creek Road off of the Steese Highway northeast of Fairbanks, and float to a pick-up spot at the refuge boundary, typically at Victoria Creek, for a 110 mile float that takes 7 – 10 days.
 To extend the trip, boaters can connect with the Yukon River and take out at the Dalton Highway Bridge, adding another 268 river miles and 8 – 14 days of floating.